SuperLimitBreak/socketServerMq/README.md

 ###What is it
 * socketServerMq is a wrapper for [channelMq](https://github.com/SuperLimitBreak/channelMq)
-* socketServerMq exposes channelMq's API via a JSON schema over eiter a tcp or websocket connection.
+* socketServerMq exposes channelMq's API via a JSON schema over either a tcp or websocket connection.

 Intended Use-Case